hunterjw/BlogDotNet/readme.md

-	"Slug": "blog-post", // Blog post slug, used for generating post URL "ContentFilePath": "content-file.md", // File path to a markdown file for the blog post content, relative to the blog file "Pinned": false // Set to true to pin the post to the top of the homepage }
+	"Slug": "blog-post", // Blog post slug, used for generating post URL "ContentFilePath": "content-file.md", // File path to a markdown file for the blog post content, relative to the blog file "Pinned": false, // Set to true to pin the post to the top of the homepage "Hidden": false // Set to true to hide the post from the homepage }
 ```